-In 2008 Seminole County made a request to the St. Johns are designed to override the cycle of an automatic irrigation River Water Management District (SJRWMD) to withdraw system when adequate rainfall has been received, thus 5.5 million gallons per day of water from the St. Johns River saving millions of gallons of water and money. as a source of drinking water and irrigation, thus conserving the Floridan Aquifer.
-With the project in place, residential Respect for Our Lands reclaimed water utility users could save an estimated 21 Recognizing the vital role that conservation and natural gallons per day.
-With more than 47,000 customers, that is resources play in our community, the Natural Lands a savings of almost one million gallons per day.
-However, Program worked to contribute to our clean water and the County's request was met with opposition.
-Entities land.
-These areas provide a framework for the sustainable that opposed the permit went against a well-researched management of our native plants, animals and their proposal that had been part of the District's long-term habitats.
-Seminole County manages 6,622 acres of Natural water supply plan for seven years with no prior objections.
-Lands at 13 separate locations and maintains 70 miles of Administrative hearings were held in October to review unpaved trails and interior roadways. the issue, and an administrative judge found in favor of Seminole County in January 2009.
-A decision from the St. The County also maintains more than 350 medians and 60 Johns Water Management District on the judges ruling is miles of landscaped roadways through environmentallyexpected in spring 2009. sensitive xeriscaping.
-While medians and roadways help improve aesthetics, they are important to traffic safety.
+In 2008 Seminole County made a request to the St. Johns River Water Management District (SJRWMD) to withdraw 5.5 million gallons per day of water from the St. Johns River as a source of drinking water and irrigation, thus conserving the Floridan Aquifer.
+With the project in place, residential reclaimed water utility users could save an estimated 21 gallons per day.
+With more than 47,000 customers, that is a savings of almost one million gallons per day.
+However, the County's request was met with opposition.
+Entities that opposed the permit went against a well-researched proposal that had been part of the District's long-term water supply plan for seven years with no prior objections.
+Administrative hearings were held in October to review the issue, and an administrative judge found in favor of Seminole County in January 2009.
+A decision from the St. Johns Water Management District on the judges ruling is expected in spring 2009.